leanswift/leanswift.github.io/supplierportal/src/pages/22.1.0/usermanual-supplierportal-supplier-onboarding.md

 </kbd>

-Enter Strong Password (combination of alphanumeric and special characters) and click Set a New Password.
+Enter Strong Password (combination of alphanumeric and special characters) and click **Set a New Password**.

 <kbd>